nearform/bioconductor.org/documentation/Styling.md

 ### Block quotes

 Block quotes are a way of highlighting different pieces of text.
+The styling for the block quotes is available in [blockquote.css](/assets/style/components/blockquote.css)

 Prerequisites: